Film and Media Studies

 Media’s omnipresence in our daily lives has changed the landscape of our innovation, understanding, and communication.
 Indeed, it’s changed the way we live, and that’s not without complications.
 How does one navigate our overwhelming media landscape?
 How does one make sense of it through theoretical interpretation and understanding?
 How does one participate in it by producing work that can be distributed in the media firmament?
 How can the ability to parse modes of media help one to compete in the information economy?
 How can critical media literacy help one succeed in our changing technological and multicultural world?
 These questions and more can be answered by taking courses in Film and Media Studies, an intellectually challenging and richly diverse mode of academic inquiry that’s a flashpoint at which elements from across the disciplines converge.

-Film and Media Studies is an indispensible element of a twenty-first century curriculum that helps students learn to make sense of and positively influence the world in which we live by fostering various forms of critical media literacy that are an essential component of a contemporary liberal arts education.
+Film and Media Studies is an indispensable element of a twenty-first century curriculum that helps students learn to make sense of and positively influence the world in which we live by fostering various forms of critical media literacy that are an essential component of a contemporary liberal arts education.

 At Whitman, Film and Media Studies (FMS) is an interdisciplinary program that enriches understanding of the complexity of global media culture by providing a solid grounding in the theory, history, production, interpretation, and criticism of a wide variety of media texts—including but not limited to film, television, video games, graphic novels, online video, and social networks—thus preparing students to better understand, analyze, create for, and participate in contemporary society.